 Before the procedure

-Before surgery, you may have tests done to check for cancer, which could change your surgeon's approach to surgery.
+You may need tests to check for cancer and other diseases.
+Test results could change the surgeon's approach to the operation.
 Tests may include:

-- Endometrial biopsy, which detects abnormal cells in the uterine lining or endometrial cancer
+- Endometrial biopsy, which takes a sample of tissue from the lining of the uterus.
+This test may find irregular cells in the uterine lining or endometrial cancer.

-- Pelvic ultrasound, which may show the size of uterine fibroids, endometrial polyps or ovarian cysts
+- Pelvic ultrasound, which is an imaging test that can show the size of uterine fibroids, endometrial polyps or ovarian cysts.

 During the procedure

-- A horizontal bikini-line incision, which lies about an inch above your pubic bone
+- A horizontal bikini-line incision, which lies about an inch above the pubic bone.

-The type of incision depends on many factors, including the reason for your hysterectomy, the need to explore the upper abdomen, the size of your uterus and the presence of any scars from prior abdominal surgeries.
-For instance, hysterectomies performed for endometriosis, large fibroids and gynecologic cancers are done mainly through a vertical incision.
+What type of incision you'll need depends on many factors.
+These include the reason for the hysterectomy, the need to explore the upper abdomen, the size of the uterus and whether you have any scars from prior surgeries.

 After the procedure

-After surgery, you'll remain in the recovery room for a few hours.
-Your health care team will:
+After surgery, you're moved into the recovery room and then to your hospital room.
+Your care team will:

-- Give you medicine for pain and to prevent infection
+- Give you medicine to control your pain.

-- Encourage you to get up and walk around soon after surgery
+- Encourage you to get up and move around soon after surgery.

-An abdominal hysterectomy usually requires a hospital stay of one to two days, but it could be longer.
-You'll need to use sanitary pads for vaginal bleeding and discharge.
-It's normal to have bloody vaginal drainage for several days to weeks after a hysterectomy.
-However, let your surgeon know if you have bleeding that's as heavy as a menstrual period or bleeding that's persistent.
+You may be in the hospital for 1 to 2 days, but it could be longer.
+Sanitary pads can help control vaginal bleeding and discharge.
+You may have bloody vaginal drainage for several days to weeks after a hysterectomy.
+Let your care team know if you have bleeding that is as heavy as a period or bleeding that won't stop.

-During an abdominal hysterectomy, your surgeon makes a vertical or a horizontal incision in your lower abdomen.
-A vertical incision (left) gives the surgeon greater access to your pelvis.
-A horizontal incision (right) follows your skin's natural lines, usually leaving a thinner scar.
+During abdominal hysterectomy, your surgeon makes a vertical or a horizontal cut, called an incision, in the lower abdomen.
+A vertical cut, shown left, gives the surgeon more access to the pelvis.
+A horizontal cut, shown right, follows the skin's natural lines, usually leaving a thinner scar.

 - Get plenty of rest.